LibLogic/NN_MongoDB/README.md

 - Set up a test in Mocha to find a record from the DB

 # Version 3
-- Set up a test in Mocha to find a record by IDfrom the DB
+- Set up a test in Mocha to find a record by ID from the DB
 - When comparing Id's the ObjectId must be converted to a string first

 # Version 4